apache/gravitino/docs/overview.md

 ### Unified metadata management and governance

-Gravitino abstracts the unified metadata models and APIs for different kind of metadata sources.
+Gravitino abstracts the unified metadata models and APIs for different kinds of metadata sources.
-For example, relational metadata model for all the tabular data, like Hive, MySQL, PostgresSQL, etc.
+For example, relational metadata models for tabular data, like Hive, MySQL, PostgresSQL, etc.
 File metadata model for all the unstructured data, like HDFS, S3, and others.

 Besides the unified metadata models, Gravitino also provides a unified metadata governance layer (WIP) to manage the metadata in a unified way, including access control, auditing, discovery and others.

 ### Direct metadata management

 Unlike the traditional metadata management systems, which need to collect the metadata actively or passively from underlying systems, Gravitino manages these systems directly the metadata directly.
-It provides a set of connectors to connect to different metadata sources, the changes both in Gravitino will directly reflect in the underlying systems, and vice versa.
+It provides a set of connectors to connect to different metadata sources, the changes in Gravitino will directly reflect in the underlying systems, and vice versa.

 ### Geo-distribution support (WIP)

-Gravitino supports geo-distribution deployment , which means different instances of Gravitino can deploy in different regions or clouds, and they can connect to each other to get the metadata from each other.
+Gravitino supports geo-distribution deployment, which means different instances of Gravitino can deploy in different regions or clouds, and they can connect to get the metadata from each other.
 With this, users can get a global view of metadata across the regions or clouds.

 ### Multi-engine support

 Gravitino supports different query engines to access the metadata.
-Currently, it supports [Trino](https://trino.io/), user can use Trino to query the metadata and data without needing to change the existing SQL dialects.
+Currently, it supports [Trino](https://trino.io/), users can use Trino to query the metadata and data without needing to change the existing SQL dialects.

-In the meaning time, other query engine support is in the roadmap, including [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/) and others.
+In the meantime, other query engine support is on the roadmap, including [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/) and others.

 ### AI asset management (WIP)

 The goal of Gravitino is to unify the data management in both data and AI assets.
-The support of AI assets like models, features, and others is under development.
+The support of AI assets like models, features, and others are under development.

 ## Terminology